Artificial Placenta (ArtPlac)

 Miniaturized Integrated Lung and Kidney Support for Critically Ill Newborns

-It aims to develop a less invasive approach on neonatal parameter monitoring by designing a combined lung and kidney assist device, and ultimately, to reduce risk and medical burden to the newborn.
+It aims to develop a less invasive approach to neonatal parameter monitoring by designing a combined lung and kidney assist device, and ultimately, to reduce risk and medical burden to the newborn.

 Our mission is to bring innovative and cutting-edge technologies to our community.
-We are passionate to achieve the Sustainable Global Development Goal 3 and to ensure healthy lives and promote well-being and reduce life-long morbidity for all at all ages, in particular to the reduction of the preventable deaths of newborns (Sustainable Global Development 3.2).
+We are dedicated to achieving the Sustainable Global Development Goal 3, ensuring healthy lives, promoting well-being and reducing life-long morbidity for people of all ages, and particularly to the reduction of the preventable deaths of newborns (Sustainable Global Development 3.2).

 State-of-the-art intensive care